LawrenceEgr/physic-health/README.md

 ABOUT

- This a single web page displaying a dashboard for users to keep the records on their training progress.
+ This is a single web page displaying a dashboard for users to keep the records on their training progress.
  Its responsive!!!